compose-x/ecs_composex/docs/story.rst

 How does it work?
 -----------------

-To do so, ECS ComposeX will use the library called `Troposphere`_ and generate all the CloudFormation templates for it.
+To do so, ECS Compose-X will use the library called `Troposphere`_ and generate all the CloudFormation templates for it.
 These extra resources that you need (RDS, SQS etc.), need to be defined.
 To keep things simple, you can defined them in the same way you would do in AWS CloudFormation templates, add these resources to your compose definition.